 Sea Eagle Safari in Lofoten FAQ

-Here a few FAQ that might help you before you embark on a sea eagle safari in Lofoten:
+Here are a few FAQs that might help you before you embark on a sea eagle safari in Lofoten:

 Is it hard to photograph the eagles?
 If you’re good in sport mode on your camera, not really.
 My biggest issue was that I went when there was no true daylight and I’m a terrible photographer in lowlight situations.